Flourick/FMCsrv-paper/README.md

 * ### AFK

     Simple AFK module, by default players will get a TAB AFK prefix after five minutes of inactivity, optionally it can also be announced in chat when someone is AFK.
-Also add a `/afk` command to toggle the AFK state manually.
+Also adds an `/afk` command to toggle the AFK state manually.

 * ### Discord